Top 5 Best Hybrid Truck Tires For 2020

 - The aggressive look of a mud tire

 - Great value all-around

-Cool Feature: This tire has 2 different sidewalls.
-One side of the tire features a baja style side wall, which has aggressive big blocks, while the other side has stylish, angular cuts.
+Cool Feature: The Ridge Grappler has 2 different sidewalls.
+One side of the tire features a Baja style side wall, which has aggressive big blocks, while the other side has stylish, angular cuts.

 The Nitto Ridge Grappler comes in right around $1500 for a set.

 See more Nitto Ridge Grappler photos in our gallery!

 The Atturo Trail Blade XT is one of the least aggressive looking tires in this lineup.
 It appears more narrow due to the sidewall design having angled shoulder blocks.
 The tread pattern has smaller center blocks that help with wear and the lifespan of the Trail Blade XT, while the outside blocks are more aggressive and can help you get through the mud or snow.

 The sidewall is aggressive and there is quite a bit of extra rubber on the side, which is great for protection against any harsh conditions.

 The Trail Blade XT weighs 64 lbs and is offered in a Load Range E with a load index of 121.

 The Atturo Trail Blade XT is a great all-around tire and you can get a set for just over $1000 which is an absolute steal!